binayverma/seasons/README.md

 # Seasons
-A Season App in React, demonstrating use of React Hook and Functional components
+A Season App in React, demonstrating use of React Hooks with Functional components